morazanm/fsm/fsm-docs/readmes/contribute.md

 # Contributing Guidelines
-We are always open to accepting pull request and suggestions.
+We are always open to accepting pull requests and suggestions.
 If you are find a bug and wish to fix it please create a issue and link your pull request to the issue.
 If you are looking for ways to contribute please check out the [issues](https://github.com/morazanm/fsm/issues) section.
 Issues marked `good first issue` are a great way to get started.

 ## Pull Requests